 - Follow these step by step instructions, or

 NEST grants are awarded through a competitive selection process.
-Grants are available in amounts of up to 50% of the artists' fees, and typically range from $400 to $4,000.
-Requests below $400 will not be accepted.
+Grants are available in amounts of up to 50% of the artists' fees and range from $500 to $10,000.
+Requests below $500 will not be accepted.
+In the August 2021 grant cycle, applications with artist fees under $1,000 may request the full artist fee.
 Artists’ fees may include costs for creation of new work, travel, and per diem.

-The amount of funding awarded is based on the extent to which the project meets the criteria below.
+The amount of funding awarded is based on the extent to which the project meets the criteria.
+NEST 3 projects will be assessed on the individual strength of each partner’s application and the collective strength of the tour.
+The funding criteria are:

-- Contextual, educational, and adjunct activities featuring the artist(s) in the project (e.g., workshops, lecture-demonstrations) which meaningfully engage various sectors of the community.
+- Additional activities beyond the performance, which provide opportunities for the artist(s) in this engagement to meaningfully connect with various sectors of the community.
 Cross-sector exchanges (connecting arts and non-arts organizations) and collaboration are strongly encouraged.

 - Admissions are a vital source of income to help pay artist fees and other event expenses.